A woman using her personal computer with a satisfactory and a confident loon on her face.

 What Are Encumbrances?

 An encumbrance is a broad term that refers to a type of limit on how a property owner can use or manage their property that is brought up by another party.
-Encumbrances are not always monetary in nature and can be a lot of things, from zoning laws that might determine whether you can or cannot use a property for commercial purposes, to liens, which allow another party such as a lender to take your property as collateral if you fail to repay a debt.
+Encumbrances are not always monetary in nature and can be a lot of things, from zoning laws that might determine whether you can use a property for commercial purposes, to liens, which allow another party such as a lender to take your property as collateral if you fail to repay a debt.

 Almost every home in the country has at least some kind of encumbrance – so they aren’t necessarily always a bad thing.
 Some encumbrances, however, can affect the sale of a property and can even reduce property value unless they are resolved.